Pope Tech PDF Scanning in Canvas LMS is powered by GrackleDocs PDF Testing engine, which uses the PDF/UA standard for its tests.

 WCAG defines accessibility requirements.
 PDF/UA defines how to technically build a PDF so those requirements can actually be met.

-The Itemized Report also contains nested categories that contain specific checkpoints checked as part of the scan.
+The Itemized Report also has nested categories with specific checkpoints checked as part of the scan.

 Itemized Report Categories